Blogs are better than traditional static websites because…

 A blog is really just a CMS (Content Management System).
 The most recent articles are listed first, in reverse chronological order.

 Blogs are MUCH, MUCH, MUCH easier to use and maintain for “regular” people than a traditional website.
 Heck, blogs are much, much, much easier to use and maintain for “geeks” as well!
 In addition to being easier to use… blogs allow visitors to interact with the blog owner.
 Visitors can leave comments and express their opinions via comments on the blog.
-Other blog owners can reference content on other blogs and in the case of Wordpress blogs, you can see those incoming links.
-Wordpress will even create trackbacks for you!
+Other blog owners can reference content on other blogs and in the case of WordPress blogs, you can see those incoming links.
+WordPress will even create trackbacks for you!
 (Trackbacks are also known as “reciprocal links”…. except you don’t have to beg, borrow and steal them.
 The other blog just has to approve it and VIOLA!
 LINKAGE!)

-While blogs are great, and Wordpress is the best of the bets…. there are times when ‘Yes, Virginia… tis far nobler to have a static web site.
+While blogs are great, and WordPress is the best of the bets…. there are times when ‘Yes, Virginia… tis far nobler to have a static web site.
 As a general rule, if you’re making a Minor Sale, then your business would be better served with a traditional web site.
 What is a Minor Sale?
 According to Rackham in his book Spin Selling , your business is making Minor Sales if:

 • There is a single decision-maker